sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Blush](https://blush.design), by Blush Design, Inc.: Create and customize illustrations in your designs with Blush.
+Just choose a collection, pick a composition, and place it on the canvas.
 - [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by Ingram Micro: Sketch.app plugin to apply design tokens to Sketch layers
 - [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
 A lot of useful plugins in one.
 - [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Merge symbols or styles, replacing all instances and keeping overrides.